Nicaraguan Revolution: Agrarian reform

 In 1985, the Agrarian Reform distributed 235000 acre of land to the peasantry.
 This represented about 75 percent of all land distributed to peasants since 1980.
 The reform had the twofold purpose of increasing support for the government among the campesinos, and guaranteeing ample food delivery into the cities.
 During 1985, ceremonies were held throughout the countryside in which Daniel Ortega gave each peasant title to land and a rifle to defend it.

+By 1990 the agrarian reform had affected half of the country's arable land benefiting some 60% of rural families.
+"By 1990 the majority of farms were in the hands of small and medium size producers, in contrast to the historic maldistribution of land going back to the colonial times."